 We're now looking to leverage the big mana we have.
 Nissa, Sage Animist should be in play and everything going well, we're only using her first ability.
 If we NEED to we can generate her token.
 Her +1 is either draw or landfall, either way is great.
 We should now be gaining advantage via ETB effects, draw, landfall effects.
 Once we've done threat assessment around the table and seen game plans reveal themselves, we want to make those plans harder.
 You can get mean with this if you really want to.
 Enough mana on board and we can blow out people's land bases with Terastodon and Panharmonicon, or Kamahl, Fist of Krosa or some other variation of these effects.
 I tend not to - people get salty and they'll never treat your deck the same way again.
 However, there is something to be said for scaling to the table - this deck can game hard if everyone else is; from a political perspective it's better not to stand out unless you're able to close out the game or you need to.

 We have plenty of win cons here - Kamahl, Fist of Krosa and lots of mana is a walk over, plays well into Titania, Protector of Argoth if needed, Pathbreaker Ibex is likely a game over if it lasts a turn or gets flashed in.
-Emrakul, the Promised End can end games obviously, and with enough mana Squall Line will do it too, leaving you unscathed.
+With enough mana Squall Line will do it too, leaving you unscathed.
 Most of these win cons don't need to wait until 'late in the game' - we can move quickly enough to find them early-mid game, and the chances of your opponents being prepared is slim.
 Nissa's ultimate can help too, as bare minimum 6 burst mana out of nowhere can be really handy.
 Still, it should be reassuring enough to know that we have multiple ways of finding these cards, or bringing them back if needed again via Eternal Witness, Nostalgic Dreams, Seasons Past and Nissa, Vital Force.
 It does pay to get the timing right on your win cons, so sitting on them may be a good option nonetheless.
 But knowing you can get them early is reassuring, and also helps us plan a few steps ahead of our opponents.